Fieldwork

 BASIC REQUIREMENTS:

-4. Each student is expected to meet regularly with their onsite supervisor and weekly with their faculty advisor.
+- Each student is expected to meet regularly with their onsite supervisor and meet with and submit a weekly log to their faculty advisor.

 Student Testimonial